KarelZe/edu/maschinelles-lernen/01_self_test.md

   * If the mapping is linear it can be represented as a function:$$\boldsymbol{z}_{i}=\boldsymbol{W} \boldsymbol{x}_{i}, \text { with } \boldsymbol{W} \in \mathbb{R}^{M \times D}$$.
 * What is PCA? 🧠
   * PCA is an approach for dimensionality reduction.
   * PCA finds a low-dimensional representation of the data set that captures as much variance as possible.
-PCA seeks to find smaller number of dimensions, where each dimension is a linear combination of the features.
+PCA seeks to find a smaller number of dimensions, where each dimension is a linear combination of the features.
   * The first principal component is a set of features $$X_{1}, X_{2}, \ldots, X_{p}$$ is the normalized linear combination of the features with $$Z_{1}=\phi_{11} X_{1}+\phi_{21} X_{2}+\ldots+\phi_{p 1} X_{p}$$. $$\phi_{1}=\left(\begin{array}{llll} \phi_{11} & \phi_{21} & \ldots & \phi_{p 1} \end{array}\right)^{T}$$ are the principal component loading vector. \(James et. al p.
 375\)
 * What are three things that it does?🧠
   * PCA maximizes variance of the projection